sudoamin/mars-os/README.md

     - PS2
 10. Write a loader to load larger kernels by the ATA in protected mode ✓
 11. Append the ps1 to end of mars.img and load it at 0x20000 ✓
-12. Complete console and Add a shell (named soil)
+12. Complete console
-13. Refactoring kernel/proc
+13. Refactoring kernel/proc ✓
+14. Logger and panic
+15. Write a shell (named soil)

+# Notes
+1. Do not use the C typedef for structs